mwshinn/PyDDM/doc/cookbook/bounds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to make collapsing bounds of any shape.
 For
-example, the following describes bounds which collapse according to a
+example, the following describes bounds which collapse in discrete
-step function:
+steps of a particular length:

 .. literalinclude:: ../downloads/cookbook.py
    :language: python